kkf017/Client-Server-C-/README.md

-# Client-Server-C-
+# Client/Server
-Example of Client-Server model (with different options).
+Examples of Client/Server model (with different options).